RULES & FAQS

 If you are racing as a day pass rider, we will assign and provide you with a color background and numbers for the weekend with your temporary number for $10.
 Not racing with the proper colors for background and numbers for the class you are racing in can result in a penalty and/or disqualification.
 It is YOUR responsibility to know the correct color combinations for your class.

 Q. How do I reserve a number to use at the races?

 A. You must become a WORCS member to race with your own number.
-You can become a WORCS member by filling out the online membership form and generally within 2 business days our staff will call you or you will receive an email verifying and approving your number.
+You can become a WORCS member by filling out the online membership form.
 You may see what numbers are available on the membership registration page.
-You can then pick a number among the available numbers at that point.
+You can then pick a number among the available numbers at that point while doing your registration.
 We only RESERVE numbers for paid WORCS members.
-You can also join and become a member at your selected event.
+You can also join and become a member online at your selected event.
 We stock numbers and backgrounds for all classes.

 Q. What are the age limits for 50cc, 65cc, 85cc, Girls, Vet, Master, Senior and Super Senior classes.

 A. WORCS recognizes a rider’s age as of January 1st for maximum age classes.

 50cc 7-8yrs must be 8yrs old or under as of Jan 1st of Season.